cca/cca_invenio/readme.md

 ## Setup

 Development requires docker, python, uv, node, and ImageMagick. `invenio-cli check-requirements --development` checks these requirements.
 See [our mise.toml](mise.toml) file; mise isn't required, but is helpful.
 To install on an M2 Mac, additional packages are needed: `brew install cairo libffi libxmlsec1 pkg-config`.
+See [build.md](./notes/build.md) for notes on overcoming build errors.

 Many configuration values are in Secret Manager; see [configure.md](./notes/configure.md#secret-manager) for details.